rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 If you want to create a single Issuer that can be consumed in multiple namespaces, you should consider creating a ClusterIssuer resource.
 This is almost identical to the Issuer resource, however is non-namespaced so it can be used to issue Certificates across all namespaces.

-For this we will be using ClusterIssuer.
+For this, we will be using ClusterIssuer.

 Let's create the `post-deployment` folder and in there a `01-cert-manager` folder with a `01-issuer.yml` file: